quelea-projection/quelea-projection.github.io/docs/General_tab.md

 # General tab

-## User Options
+## Interface Options

+### General Interface Options

-### Interface language
+#### Interface language

 Allows you to select the interface language of Quelea.
-At this moment, Quelea is available in fourteen languages: English, German, Czech, Swedish, Hungarian, Norwegian, Dutch, Lithuanian, Portuguese, Slovenian, Spanish, Swahili, Bulgarian and French.
+At this moment, Quelea is available in 19 languages: English, Bulgarian, Chinese, Czech, Dutch, Finish, French, German, Hungarian, Lithuanian, Norwegian, Polish, Portuguese, Punjabi, Russian, Slovenian, Spanish, Swahili, Swedish.
 More translations are greatly appreciated, so if you know another language that you would like to translate to, read more here [FAQ (Frequently Asked Questions)](FAQ_\(Frequently_Asked_Questions\) "FAQ (Frequently Asked Questions)")

-### Application theme
+#### Application theme

 Allows you to set a darker color theme for the application or use the default color theme.

-### Check for update on startup

-Does what it says: checks if there is any later release of Quelea if you are connected to the Internet.
-However, this does not apply to so called nightly builds (see question in [FAQ (Frequently Asked Questions)](FAQ_\(Frequently_Asked_Questions\) "FAQ (Frequently Asked Questions)")).

-### Warn if only one monitor is connected

-Gives you a warning each time you start Quelea without a second screen for output.
-If you only mean to use Quelea to set up a schedule or only will use the Mobile Lyrics you might want to deactivate this, otherwise this is a good feature that will let you know if your projector has been unplugged or has a glitch.

-### Only preview one line per song section

-With long Bible passages or songs with many verses, you might want to prefer to only preview the first line of each slide to easier see all the remaining slides.

-### Database song preview
+#### Database song preview

 Allows you to choose how you preview the items you click in the song
 database: As a small preview window in the song list, in the main preview panel or not at all.
-Even if you select "None", you can still choose to preview individual songs in the preview panel by holding _ctrl_ and clicking the item or by dragging the song to the preview panel canvas.
+Even if you select "None", you can still choose to preview individual songs in the preview panel by holding `ctrl` and clicking the item or by dragging the song to the preview panel canvas.

-### Autoplay videos in live panel

-Will automatically play the video when you click “Go live”.

-### Advance schedule on live display

-Will make Quelea preview the next item in the schedule automatically when you click “Go live”.

-### Overflow current song into next song

-Use Page Down key to continue to the next item at the end of the current item.

-### Preview item on image change

-If an image is dragged and dropped on an item in the schedule that isn’t already previewed, this will make Quelea automatically preview the changed item.
-(This does not apply when individual themes are edited any other way.)

-### Show Video Library Tab (requires restart)
+#### Show Video Library Tab (requires restart)

 The Video Library Tab will appear next to the tabs for songs, bibles, images and timers.
 You can then add videos to your schedule the same way